rgreminger/tilburg-science-hub/docs/setup/teamviewer.md

 ## Starting a Teamviewer session

 Open TeamViewer via the start menu, select **remote control** on the left side of your screen (it's the default), and note down **your ID** and **your password**.
-When talking or texting with us, please give us this ID (which is parmanent), and your passport (which is only a temporary password).
+When talking or texting with us, please give us this ID (which is parmanent), and your password (which is only temporary).

 We can then access your computer, and you can watch us.